matthewpalmer/matthewpalmer.github.io/_posts/2022-11-21-best-launcher-app-macos-launchbar-alfred.md

 **Cons**:
 - There are a lot of popups and prompts for permissions on first run, which can be a little overwhelming
-- I find the interaction a little clunky -- you hit the shortcut, type your search, wait for a result (the length of delay can be tweaked), then if you want to close out the launchbar you have to hit Esc twice
+- I find the interaction a little clunky -- you hit the shortcut, type your search, wait for a result (the length of delay can be tweaked), then if you want to close out the launchbar you have to hit Esc twice.
+Having to hit Esc twice is how Spotlight works, and I’ve always found that annoying.
 - Similarly, because of the font and the lack of an I-beam, the text input feels kind of strange
 - The default font doesn't match macOS very well and I couldn’t find a way to tweak it